MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_ESERA_1WIRE_GATEWAY_MQTT.md

 ### __Modbus configuration__
 The Esera gateways & controllers use a fixed communication baudrate of 19200 with a 8N1 bit configuration making it a dominant slave device in terms of configuration.
 Make sure any other Modbus devices on the network are able to leverage the same settigs.

-The slave id of the gateway is configurable by settings the controller number in the Esera configuration tool.
+The slave id of the gateway is configurable by setting the controller number in the Esera configuration tool.

 ### __OWD__
 The gateway exposes 30 so called "OWD's" (One Wire Devices).
 The Esera configtool allows assigning a specific and static OWD number to a sensor.
 This allows the user to create a sensormap, for example: 'OWD1: temperature sensor living room'.